jaindevansh20/hackathon/README.md

+Resumate (Frontend)
-Resumate (Frontend) is a sleek, responsive web interface for an AI-powered resume builder.
-Developed using pure HTML, CSS, and JavaScript, it offers users an intuitive, conversational experience to input resume data in a guided flow.
+Resumate is a modern, visually polished frontend UI for an AI-driven resume builder web app.
+Built with pure HTML, CSS, and JavaScript, this responsive landing page showcases key features of the resume creation process with a clean, professional aesthetic.

-✨ Key UI Features:
+Key Highlights

-Modern dark-themed interface with vibrant accent colors for a professional look.

-Chat-style form interaction that mimics a conversational assistant to enhance user engagement.

-Dynamic live preview of resume content based on user input.

-Template selector for choosing between compact and detailed resume formats.

-Polished animations and transitions for smoother UX.

-Responsive layout optimized for both desktop and mobile screens.

-This frontend is designed with scalability in mind, making it easy to integrate with any backend for real-time resume generation or AI-based suggestions.
+Clean and professional design using the Poppins font and bold color contrasts for a modern UI.

+Sticky Navbar with navigation links and call-to-action buttons for seamless site interaction.

+Hero Section featuring a strong headline and clear CTA encouraging users to get started.

+Responsive Feature Cards outlining core capabilities like AI-powered generation, ATS optimization, and template flexibility.

+Call-to-Action Footer that reinforces user engagement and leads toward conversion.

+Mobile-friendly layout with fluid spacing and scalable components for various screen sizes.

+This frontend layout is ideal as the landing page for a full-stack resume builder.
+It demonstrates strong UI/UX fundamentals and provides a strong visual and structural foundation for backend integration.